Domikohlh/qf-chitrea/README.md

 # qf-chitrea
-This is a github place for Alan and Dominic to work on the quantitative finance project in Chinese Treasury (qf-chitrea) for model prediction and training.
+This is a GitHub place for Alan and Dominic to work on the quantitative finance project in Chinese Treasury (qf-chitrea) for model prediction and training.

 # Current Progress
 - Run PCA in R

 # Objective
 1. Quantitative model for bond
+   We will use the following data:
+   - 中國_中債國債到期收益率_10年 as the target variable for prediction
+   - 中債國債總淨價指數 as the performance benchmark
+   - 因子signal汇总、估值因子signal、宏观因子signal、因子汇总 as the factor library

+**Modelling Approach:
+**We can start by training a base model using OLS or Ridge regression (and later extebd to models like LSTM or Prophet)

-2. Insight into Chinese bond and interest rate and their prediction model in long-term
+2. Insight into Chinese bond and interest rate and their prediction model in the long term
+   - Build a long-term interest rate prediction model
+   - Use macro variables such as CPI, PPI, M1 and Total Social Financing as features
+   - Incorporate valuation factors and economic cycle-related variables for forecasting (e.g. marked as +1, 0, -1)

 3. Time-series analysis
+   We can use:
+   - Moving averages, lag features, and trend changes
+   - Trend + seasonality models built with statsmodels or Prophet

+   Model Evaluation Metrics:
+   MSE, Sharpe Ratio, Maximum Drawdown, etc

 # Messages
 - Dom: I might just pop up messages in here in case you have anything want to say related to the project/code when I am not online/available.